Okay let me educate y’all about your man Kanye West’s Presidential Run. I got time today.

 The information in this blog is based on my research and receipts are included.

 He first claimed he would run for President back in 2015.
-He then actually announced via Twitter that he is running in 2020 on July 4th, 2020.
+He then actually announced via Twitter that he is running in the 2020 race on July 4th, 2020.
 This sparked a lot of support and backlash on social media, but at the time, he hadn’t filed with the Federal Election Commission (FEC).

 THEN, He Actually Filed to Run